Nedalotfi13/AppliedDataScience_Capstone_IBM/README.md

 # AppliedDataScience_Capstone_IBM
-This is for certificate of Applied Data Science Capstone from Coursera by IBM.
+This repository is for getting certificate of Applied Data Science Capstone from Coursera by IBM.